vedantchimmad/Azure_DataBricks/3.Introduction_DataBricks/README.md

 # DataBricks

 ---
+**What is DataBricks..?**

+Azure Databricks, an Apache Spark-based analytics platform, is a powerful, user-friendly, and collaborative solution within the cloud
 ### Properties
 * Apache spark as cloud native technology : DataBricks integrates cloud services to the apache spark
 * Secure cloud storage integration : We can integrate the cloud storage to the Databricks